NewForce-at-Mountwest/bangazonapi-team-horrohawk/README.md

 - Your team needs to use the official SQL script (see below) and use the ERD provided.
 - Read all of the tickets.
 They're in order of priority.
 This is a week long sprint, and you're in charge of deciding how many tickets you want to take on.
 When you've decided, one of your lead devs will come around for a commitment ceremony.

+## Restore Packages

+When you clone down this boilerplate code, run `dotnet restore` twice-- first in the API project and second in the Test project to restore all of the dependencies.
+Your app will not run without this step.

 ## Modeling